Circassians in Iran: Safavids

 Circassians made up a good bulk of these elite armies (the so-called gholams), and played therefore a pivotal role.
 This elite [slave system] army was similar to the Janissaries of neighbouring Ottoman Turkey, in its implementation and formation.
 The ones in the armies received, after advanced education, conversion to Islam, and upbringing by Muslim families, the best military training and equipment, and were the strongest force and class of the empire.
 Other large amounts of Circassians were, like the Georgians, employed and deployed in all other possible aspects and positions that the empires offered, such as the harem, civil administration, military administration, peasantry, and crafts, amongst others, while other large numbers were initially settled in various regions in mainland Iran, including Gilan, Mazandaran, and Fars.

 According to Thomas Herbert, who was in Safavid Iran in the first half of the 17th century, Aspas was inhabited by some 40,000 transplanted Christian Circassians and Georgians.
 By the time of king Suleiman I's reign (r.
 1666–1694), an estimated 20,000 Circassians, Dagestanis, and Georgians were living in the Safavid capital of Isfahan alone.

 Many of the shahs, princes, and princesses descended from noble Circassian lines.
 Many of the Safavid nobility at the court were Circassian.
-In fact, the Safavids their heavily mixed ancestry includes several Circassian lines.
+In fact, the Safavids' heavily mixed ancestry includes several Circassian lines.
 King Abbas II (r.
-1642-1666) and Shah Suleiman I (r.
-1666-1694) are just some of the examples amongst the highest nobility that were born by Circassian mothers.
+1642–1666) and Shah Suleiman I (r.
+1666–1694) are just some of the examples amongst the highest nobility that were born by Circassian mothers.